Odor: Categorization

-Though the concept of primary odors is not universally accepted.
+However, the concept of primary odors is not universally accepted.

 Interpretive dispersion modeling

 In many countries odor modeling is used to determine the extent of an impact from an odor source.
 These are a function of modeled concentration, averaging time (over what time period the model steps are run over, typically hourly), and a percentile.
 Percentiles refer to a statistical representation of how many hours per year the concentration C may be exceeded based on the averaging period.

 Sampling from area sources

 There are two main odor sampling techniques: direct and indirect odor sampling techniques.

 Direct sampling

 Direct refers to the placement of an enclosure on or over an emitting surface from which samples are collected, and an odor emission rate is determined.

 The most commonly used direct methods include the flux chamber and wind tunnels such as the one at the University of New South Wales (UNSW).
 There are many other available techniques, and consideration should be given to a number of factors before selecting a suitable method.

 A source which has implications for this method are sources, such as bark bed biofilters, that have a vertical velocity component.
 For such sources, consideration must be given as to the most appropriate method.
 A commonly used technique is to measure the odor concentration at the emitting surface, and combine this with the volumetric flow rate of air entering the biofilter to produce an emission rate.